BNNR

 • Optional GPU support depends on your local PyTorch/CUDA installation

-2) Install from PyPI
+2) Install BNNR

 python3 -m venv /tmp/bnnr-venv